Unbewohnte/FTU/README.md

 In FTU directory:

-- `go test ./...` - to test recursively
+- `go test ./...` - to test everything
-- `go test -v ./...` - to test recursively, with additional information
+- `go test -v ./...` - to test everything, with additional information
+- `go test ./NAME_OF_THE_PACKAGE` - to test a certain package

 ---